AddictivelyRecursive/LandUseLandCover/README.md

 # LandUseLandCover
-LandUseLandCover

 A comprehensive project for the classification, correction, and ensemble of land use and land cover data using advanced image analysis and machine learning techniques.

 Table of Contents

-Overview
+1. Overview

-Project Structure
+2. Project Structure

-Setup Instructions
+3. Setup Instructions

-Notebooks Overview
+4. Notebooks Overview

-Results and Insights
+5. Results and Insights

-Contributing

-License

-Overview
+#Overview

 This project focuses on the classification of land use and land cover using satellite or drone imagery.
 It includes methods for: